 Price dispersion varies significantly between these four product groups, being most pronounced for electricity, gas and other fuels.
-Here, Denmark is by far the most expensive and Turkey the least expensive of all 37 participating countries, while the lowest price level for this category in the EU is reported for Hungary.
+Here, Denmark is the most expensive and Turkey the least expensive of all 36 participating countries, while the lowest price level for this category in the EU is reported for Hungary.

 For the other three groups shown in this table the price dispersion is much lower – especially for consumer electronics.

 Among EU Member States, Luxembourg shows the highest price levels for furniture and furnishings and Bulgaria the lowest.
-For household appliances Malta is the most expensive country among EU Member States, while The Netherlands has the highest PLI for consumer electronics.
+For household appliances Malta is the most expensive country among EU Member States, while the Netherlands has the highest PLI for consumer electronics.
 The lowest prices for these two groups are reported in Poland.
-Among all 36 countries, again Luxembourg is the most expensive for furniture and furnishings, Malta for household appliances.
+Among all 36 countries, again Luxembourg is the most expensive for furniture and furnishings and Poland the least expensive for household appliances.
 Iceland has the highest price levels for household appliances and for consumer electronics, while Turkey is the least expensive for furniture and for consumer electronics.

 Price levels for personal transport equipment, transport services, communication, restaurants and hotels